Tonywuhk/realai.org/course/lab/sonnet-source.md

 ## A Little Bit of Python (Optional)

 The `python3 -c "import sonnet as snt; import tensorflow as tf; print(snt.resampler(tf.constant([0.]), tf.constant([0.])))"` would fail if we didn’t `cd` out of the `sonnet/` directory at the end of “Installing Sonnet.”
-The error would trace to a line of code in [sonnet/python/ops/resampler.py](https://github.com/deepmind/sonnet/blob/master/sonnet/python/ops/resampler.py):
+The error would trace to a line 27 of [sonnet/python/ops/resampler.py](https://github.com/deepmind/sonnet/blob/de33c8a538c5641be4b548abb36b089881c815fa/sonnet/python/ops/resampler.py):

 ```python
 from sonnet.python.ops import gen_resampler
 ```

 This line attempts to import a Python [module](https://docs.python.org/2/tutorial/modules.html) called `gen_resampler` [from a package](https://docs.python.org/2/tutorial/modules.html#importing-from-a-package) called `sonnet.python.ops`.
 The module is located in `ls /usr/local/lib/python3.5/dist-packages/sonnet/python/ops/`, a subdirectory that depends on our choice in the `./configure` step of “Installing Sonnet.”
 But if we were in a directory called `sonnet/`, Python would look for the module in `ls sonnet/python/ops/` and the file `gen_resampler.py` wouldn’t be there!
-This behavior is based on the [modue search path](https://docs.python.org/2/tutorial/modules.html#the-module-search-path), and can be displayed in Python interpreter:
+This behavior is based on the [modue search path](https://docs.python.org/2/tutorial/modules.html#the-module-search-path), and can be displayed in the Python interpreter:

 ```python
 import sys
 print(sys.path)
 ```

-We can superficially fix this problem by copying the missing files to our local directory, thus confirming that this is indeed the problem.
+We can superficially fix this problem by copying the missing files to our local directory, thus confirming that this is indeed the problem:

 ```bash
 cp /usr/local/lib/python3.5/dist-packages/sonnet/python/ops/gen_resampler.py